 Guidance for Schools Responding to LPHA Capacity Needs Related to Contact Tracing

-At times, the Local Public Health Authorities (LPHAs) in Oregon experience high volumes of COVID-19 cases, leading to challenges in completing case investigations and contact tracing.
+School districts are important partners with their Local Public Health Authorities (LPHAs) in completing case investigations and contact tracing.
 While detailed guidance explains

 how to plan for COVID-19 scenarios in schools, questions still remain related to the role of school staff and how they can support contact notification when cases of COVID-19 appear in schools and districts.